Woahai321/soluify-telegram-copypaste-bot/ReadMe.md

 ## 🛠️ How it Works

 The script leverages the [Telethon](https://github.com/LonamiWebs/Telethon) library to interact with the Telegram API.
 After providing your Telegram API ID, API hash, and phone number for authentication, you can list all your chats and select those for message forwarding.
+You can obtain your API details [Here](https://my.telegram.org/apps).
 The script then monitors the specified source chat and forwards messages containing any of the specified keywords to the destination chat.

 ---

 ## 🔑 Keywords

 Specify one or more keywords that, if found in a message, will trigger the forwarding process.
 Keywords are case-insensitive and can be set up during the initial configuration.

+---

+## ✍️ Signatures

+Add a signature in bold to the end of every message that gets forwarded by the script.

 ---